gramineproject/graphene/Documentation/devel/performance.rst

 #.
 Run ``profile-report``
    (``Pal/src/host/Linux-SGX/tools/profile-report/profile-report``) with the
    data file as parameter.
-It should display a table of functions (or raw addresses, if symbol information is not available)
+It should display a table of functions (or raw addresses, if symbol information is not available).

 *Note*: The accuracy of this tool is unclear.
-The SGX profiling works by measuring the value of instruction pointer on each asynchronous enclave exit (AEX), which happen on Linux scheduler interrupts as well as other such as page faults.
+The SGX profiling works by measuring the value of instruction pointer on each asynchronous enclave exit (AEX), which happen on Linux scheduler interrupts, as well as other events such as page faults.
 While we attempt to measure time (and not only count occurences), the results might be inaccurate.

 Other useful tools for profiling
 --------------------------------